-5. Place a new bulb into position, and then install the bulb holder by turning it clockwise.
+- 1. Headlight bulb holder

-1. Do not touch the glass part of the bulb.
+- 4. Remove the burnt-out bulb.

-Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
+- 5. Place a new bulb into position, and then install the bulb holder by turning it clockwise.
+NOTICE: Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.
+IECBO005511